tenzir/tenzir/web/blog/tenzir-v4.6/index.md

 ## Rapid Prototyping with the Python Operator

 The `python` operator allows for modying events using Python.
-Here are soom cool things that we've done in the first days of playing with the operator:
+Here are some cool things that we've done in the first days of playing with the operator:

 ```text {0} title="Calculate the square root of a field"